 So, what’s the next step for Boston Public Schools?

 Racine says that the school district uses Clever Library for more than teacher application requests.
 If the requested app has already been approved by the district, they can use it the next day in class.
 “It’s an instantaneous adoption into their classrooms,” Racine explains.

 It also provides the district with better information about the kinds of applications teachers want to use most–which, in turn, helps the district better support its teachers.

-As Mark Racine says, “it all comes back down to how we can make teachers feel supported.
+It all comes back down to how we can make teachers feel supported.
 We want to make sure that teachers feel that we’re an office that will help them through this.